-Structural Feedback Failure (SFF) in Advanced AI Systems
+Structural Non-Attribution Risk (SNAR) in Advanced AI Systems

-The SFF identifies a structural risk condition present in certain classes of advanced, non-deterministic AI systems that may be relevant to assessments of accountability, liability, and insurability at scale.
-We refer to this condition as Structural Feedback Failure (SFF).
+SNAR identifies a structural risk condition present in certain classes of advanced, non-deterministic AI systems that may be relevant to assessments of accountability, liability, and insurability at scale.
+We refer to this condition as Structural Non-Attribution (Binding & Constraint) Risk.

-SFF describes a situation in which harm or loss generated by a system does not register internally in a way that persistently constrains future system behavior.
+SNAR describes a situation in which harm or loss generated by a system does not register internally in a way that persistently constrains future system behavior.
 Harm exists only as an external observation experienced by users, affected parties, or society while the system itself continues operating without an endogenous consequence signal that binds prior damage to subsequent action.
+Harm is externalized at a pace and scale that structurally overwhelms any feedback loop dependent on human observation.
+What is new is the throughput: the same structural absence of consequence-registration now operates at superhuman scale and speed.
+This is an example of a real system, operating at scale, where harm is fully externalized and the only safety mechanism is human institutional decisions made upstream of deployment.

 This creates a qualitatively different risk profile: